Dimiexe/AirBnB-price-estimation/README.md

 2. Process it by using the preprocess_dataset function of preprocess.py.
 3. Load the model.
 4. Use the model on the dataset as you see fit.

+### Using the API
+At this point the API only accepts data without preprocessing them.
+That means that in order to at least be able to process a request, the data must have the same length as the input of the model, i.e. 28 elements (key:value pairs in the json).
+An example showcasing the usage of the API in that manner is available in the "test_the_api" notebook in the folder src.